Beyond Marrakech: Inspiring Destinations for Solo Travellers in Morocco

 1. Chefchaouen – The “Blue Pearl” of the Rif Mountains

 Tucked into the Rif Mountains, Chefchaouen is arguably Morocco’s most photogenic town, with its streets awash in all shades of blue.
-I love coming here – the journey from Fes or Tangier alone is spectacular!
+I love coming here – the journey through the mountains from Fes or Tangier alone is spectacular!

 It’s a dream destination for solo wanderers who prefer a peaceful ambiance without compromising on cultural immersion.
 You can wander without worrying about being hassled and the air is so fresh and crisp that my lungs always feel rejuvenated.